tobiscr/application-connector-manager/docs/user/tutorials/01-20-register-manage-services.md

 ## Prerequisites

-1. Before you start, expose the following as environment variables:
+1. Before you start, expose the following values as environment variables:
    - Your [Application](01-10-create-application.md#prerequisites) name
    - Username and password to access the external system
    - Name of the Secret containing the service credentials